Sunlight streams through large windows with white frames, illuminating a room and revealing outdoor greenery.

 The “Mumbai Minimalism” Guide: Less is More (Until You Factor in Traffic)

 Though known for its incredibly focused and hard-working life, Mumbai has taken a liking to minimalist design.
-Overseeing simplicity and spatial elegance in a city characterized by incredibly focused and hard-working chaos is truth be told an exercise in paradox, similar to a smooth escape from the dramatic Queen’s Necklace traffic bottleneck.
+Managing simplicity and spatial elegance in a city characterized by incredibly focused and hard-working chaos is truth be told an exercise in paradox, similar to a smooth escape from the dramatic Queen’s Necklace traffic bottleneck.

 Siri, Have I Gone Overboard?
 The Art of Smart Decorating